The Varangian Chronicles 1

 That was why the vehicles had been cleared.
 She walked over to the window, heart sinking as the Varangian shuttle circled to land.
 No time to escape.
 No time even to pack.
 Damn it.
 She turned to glare at the man who’d raised her.
 She didn’t know if he was her real father.
 He’d always said it didn’t matter.
 He’d barely known her mother, he claimed, but he knew she was a telepath and he kept Jolie with the hope she would be too.
 She could pick up thoughts and feelings if they were extreme sometimes, but it was the lesser of her extrasensory talents.

 Since the Delroi invaded a couple of years ago she’d lived in a state of expectation.
 Anticipation.
 She’d thought her life was going to change.
 Waited for it.
 Looked forward to it.
 But everything had just gone on as usual.
-Maybe this was the change she’d hoped for?
+Maybe this was the change she’d sensed coming?
 She didn’t want to be in charge of a band of smugglers.
 She wanted a different life.
 A better life.
-Were the Varangians any better than her father and his crew?
+Were the Varangians any better than her father and his men?

 He’d always said she was his most valuable asset.
 So why was he giving her away like she was nothing more than chattel?
 It wasn’t that she wanted to stay.
 He was a smuggler and a thug who kept her confined to the compound most of the time.
 She’d never entertained the thought he might love her.
 Always knew she was just another one of the people he thought he owned.
 He controlled every aspect of her life.
 She’d never been allowed to have friends outside the compound, dates, or go to school.
 He’d bought the best tutors money could buy.
 Once they’d finished teaching her something they usually left and she never saw them again.